megandieudonne/CyborgCuntGlitch/README.md

 <p>Donna Haraway, A Cyborg Manifesto: Science, Technology, and Socialist-Feminism in the Late 20th Century, 1984</p>

 <h2>About</h2>
 <p>This is an effort to (re-)build a practice of 'reflective thinking'.
 To not settle for the current story of technology and how it's told; by the same figures and sytems, but through the equally vital narratives that have been made less visible.
-Partly motivated by the research project <i>Cyborg Cunt Glitch</i>, currently taking shape as a MA thesis — all told together & all part of  — the common language spoken on and away from our* screens.</p>
+Partly motivated by the research project <i>Cyborg Cunt Glitch</i> — all told together & all part of  — the common language spoken on and away from our* screens.</p>

 <p>To keep things tidy for your Downloads folder, folders are organised alphabetically by First Name, Last Name.
 File types are mostly: .pdf, .jpg, .png and are named by Title, Year.</p>